manvirag/tech_learning_tinkering/hld/problems/hotelmanagementsystem/readme.md

-( this and book is source of truth )
+( this and book is source of truth, https://www.hellointerview.com/learn/system-design/problem-breakdowns/ticketmaster )
 ## Design Hotel management system.
 Same others similar can be done like Airbnb, flight reservation, movie ticket booking etc.